sosafacun/Build-In--Breakout-Clone-/README.md

 - Enable the ball to bounce off of the bricks.
 When the ball bounces, the brick should disappear.
 - Breaking a brick should add to the player’s score.
 - The ball’s speed should increase as bricks are broken.
+- The score should be displayed, as well as a life counter.
+The player starts with three lives.
+If the player misses the ball, a life should be subtracted.

 **Stretch Goals:**